ddnexus/pagy/docs/how-to.md

 ==- Pass the request path

-By default pagy generates its links reusing the same `request_path` of the request, however if you want to generate links pointing to a different controller/path, you should explicitly pass the targeted `:request_path`.
+By default, pagy generates its links reusing the same `request_path` of the request, however if you want to generate links pointing to a different controller/path, you should explicitly pass the targeted `:request_path`.
 For example:

 +++ Good